 Mid-Year Acquisitions: The Day-Apportionment Maths

-An acquisition during a chargeable period triggers a separate ATED return within 30 days of the acquisition date (or 90 days for a newly-built dwelling, measured from the earlier of completion or first occupation).
-The return covers the days held in the period and the charge is apportioned by (days held / 365).
+Buy a chargeable dwelling part-way through the year and you do not wait for the next 30 April.
+The acquisition triggers a separate ATED return within 30 days of the acquisition date (or 90 days for a newly-built dwelling, measured from the earlier of completion or first occupation), and that short clock is where mid-year buyers most often slip into a penalty.
+You pay only for the days you hold the dwelling in the period: the charge is apportioned by (days held / 365).

-The arithmetic is unambiguous but worth running carefully.
+The arithmetic is simple once you set it out.
 For a £3.2m London townhouse acquired by a Ltd on 1 November 2026 with no relief available:

 - Days held in 2026/27: 1 November 2026 to 31 March 2027 = 151 days.